valentint/rda/README.md

 ## Installation

-The `rda` package was removed from CRAN (The Comprehensive R Archive Network) and is currently archived.
-As soon as it is back on CRAN, we will inform you that it is possible to install it from CRAN:
+The `rda` package is on CRAN (The Comprehensive R Archive Network) and the latest release can be easily installed using the command:

-    ##    install.packages("rda")
+        install.packages("rda")
+        library(rda)

 ## Building from source